thesmartcoder7/moringa-codehack-backend/README.md

 # moringa-codehack-backend

-This is the backend repository for the moringa-code-hack
+This is the backend repository for the moringa-code-hack.